 Hi, my name in Freyja, for many years now I have been fascinated and inspired by the concepts of mindfulness and transience.
 Much of my work as a designer has been concerned with facilitating reflection and sensory concentration in our increasely distracting and hectic world.

-In September 2014 I moved to Tokyo as a Daiwa Scholar, this has provided me with a unique opportunity, a clean slate, a chance to re-design my mind far away from the distractions and attractions of my life back in London.
-It is time to practice what I preach.
+In September 2014 I moved to Tokyo as a Daiwa Scholar, this provided me with a unique opportunity, a clean slate, a chance to re-design my mind far away from the distractions and attractions of my life back in London.

 This blog is a record of this voyage, welcome.